shinewsun/shinewsun.github.io/sections/_Projects/index.md

 ### [UW Game Development Club Visualizer](https://github.com/uw-gamedev-visualizer/uw-gamedev-visualizer)
 Polls live audio playing through the speakers and displays various visualizations.

-If you've been to a club meeting since 2019, this was on the screen before the start of the talk!
+If you've been to a club meeting in-person since 2019, this was probably on the screen before the start of the talk!

 Add your own visualizer and submit a pull request or contact me on Discord, `@RShields#5160`.